 Payroll software is a holistic payment system that is associated with employment tax filing and payment.
 Spreadsheets have been the norm for managing a payroll but it doesn’t exact on precision.
 According to research conducted, 88% of spreadsheets contain human-made errors.

 An open HRMS Software can streamline the way payroll is managed.
-It can also reduce payroll processing time with methods involving advanced payslip generation based on salary structures, rules, and timesheet.
+Reliable payroll software can reduce processing time using advanced payslip generation based on salary structures, rules, and timesheets.

 There is stronger advocacy for open-source methods for payroll software as opposed to their commercial counterparts.
 It has often been touted as a superior option while others have vehemently disagreed.

 To think of it, the concept of an open-source software traces back to the 80s, and now what seemed to be an unimaginable feat, has made its way into global enterprises like Amazon, Google, IBM, etc.

 And, open-source payment software has also found its timely client pool with expected growth at 9% CAGR between 2019-2025.
 Since, organizations do feel the challenges of using payroll management norms, as opposed to a holistic payroll system, there seems to be expected traction in payroll software usage in the coming years.

 A Good Payroll software is often seen as the most valuable asset by finance professionals.
 The software essentially automates tasks like bookkeeping, tax-friendly reports, and expense forecasts.
 But hindrances might be faced in terms of integration or customizability.

 So, here are the advantages and disadvantages of open-source payroll software:

 Open source payroll software can improve the payroll management system of an organization without straining their organizational budget.
 As opposed to choosing a full-time HRIS, a company can essentially use open-source payroll automation software for standardized outputs.
 So, here are advantages to look out for: